scipion-em/scipion-em-atomstructutils/README.md

 Utilities for handling PDB/mmcif atomic structure files:

-So far contains two utilities:
+So far it contains two utilities:

 * extract a chain from an atom struct (pdb/cif file)
 * perform union of two atomic structs

+implemented in a single protocol called `operate`

 ## Installation